AI-powered interior design visualisation for Audley Villages

 Here’s the thing about generative AI: it has strong opinions about interior design, and they don’t always match reality.

-Floor replacement.
+• Floor replacement.
 The AI consistently wanted to replace cream carpet with hardwood or parquet flooring.
-Every prompt had to explicitly state "NEVER change the existing cream/beige carpet" as a non-negotiable constraint.

-Ceiling embellishment.
+• Ceiling embellishment.
 AI models love coving, cornices, crown moulding, and ceiling roses — none of which exist in actual Audley apartments.
-Multiple reinforcements were needed to keep ceilings plain.

-Wall patterns.
+• Wall patterns.
 Without explicit instruction, the AI added stripes, geometric patterns, and decorative paint techniques.
-Each prompt explicitly forbade all of these.

-Furniture blocking doors.
-A practical issue: the AI would place sofas in front of doors, making rooms look impractical for actual living.
+• Furniture blocking doors.
+The AI would place sofas in front of doors, making rooms impractical for actual living.

 We developed a two-step generation process.
-First, an "unfurnished" variant is created: the empty room with painted walls and curtains in the selected palette.
-Then, the furnished variant is generated using the unfurnished image as its base.
+First, an “unfurnished” variant: the empty room with painted walls and curtains.
+Then, the furnished variant using the unfurnished image as its base.
 This ensures colour consistency and gives the AI a stable foundation.

 The business case: AI vs traditional photography